turingschool/md_launch_curriculum/Mod0/syllabus.md

 ### Schedule
 The specific schedule for your course and Mod 0 format can be found on the [Calendar]({{ site.baseurl }}/calendar) page.
 A general overview of each format is listed below.

 **_Classic:_** Students should expect to spend about 18-20 hours/week while in Mod 0 - this includes attending live sessions, completing  self-paced work, and checking Slack daily.
-Students will be expected to join a zoom call at least 5 times throughout the course in the evenings from 6-8pm MT.
-Taking this course while working a full-time (~40 hours/week) job is a great way for students to get an understanding of a realistic week, in regards to timing and scheduling challenges.
+Students will be expected to join a zoom call for 4 consecutive days from 9am-4pm MT.
+The Mod 0 Curriculum is a great way for students to get an understanding of a realistic week, in regards to timing and scheduling challenges, especially if you intend to have a job in the evenings and on weekends.

-**_Intensive:_** Students are expected to join a zoom call every morning from approximately 9-10am MT.
-A handful of other live sessions will be placed on the calendar, schedule will vary based, but students should plan to work for about 10-12 hours/day each day of the week.
-Students should not have any other work commitments or responsibilities while taking this course.

 ### Communication
 All Turing staff members will use Slack as the primary means of communication with students.
 As an incoming student, any information you need can usually be found in our Turing Slack workpace.
 As a norm, we expect members of our community to respond to Slack messages within 24 hours.